Renewals are due at varying intervals

 - If under Category C they need continuing proof of your current professional career with written contracts.

-- If in Category D you will need the points indicating your CASS contributions and also the company tax returns for the years from the last renewal or initial approval.
-If they are not yet available then you will be required to sign an undertaking to present them to Immigration when they are available.
+- If in Category D you will need the points indicating your CASS contributions and also the previous year company tax return.
+If that is not yet available then you will be required to sign an undertaking to present them to Immigration when thay have been submitted.

 It was considered that new requirements dictated by Immigration and backdated had been solved but there potentially may remain an issue which you all as passive residents may need to address before your next renewal.
 The new requirements involve the bank certificate and the 300%, 400% etc of the minimum salary that is required for renewals for passive residents (only).